27 October 2016

 - Placing orders but with no intention to execute (spoofing).

 - Similar to spoofing, market participants “layer” or “bait” other market participants to react and trade with bona fide order on the other side of the market without intention to trade (layering).

 - Attempting to push down the price of a stock by heavy selling or short selling (bear raiding).

-For further information regarding market regulations and practices, please click
+For further information regarding market regulations and practices for various exchanges, please click